lofar-astron/factor/docs/source/running.rst

                             groups!)
       -v                    enable verbose mode

-Factor begins a run by checking the input measurement sets and the direction-independent instrument tables.
-If the instrument tables contain real/imaginary values, they are converted the phase/amplitude.
+Factor begins a run by checking the input measurement sets.
 The input measurement sets are chunked in time to allow more efficient processing.

 Next, Factor will check for a file describing the DDE calibrators.
 If not found, Factor will select the DDE calibrators automatically and generate the facet regions (saved in a text file in the working directory called ``factor_directions.txt``).
 At this point, if ``interactive = True`` is set in the parset, Factor will pause to allow a check on the facets.